janelia-flyem/dvid-io/blog/2020-01-22-hemibrain-release.md

 Welcome to the opening of the dvid.io website and the [release of the Hemibrain dataset](https://www.janelia.org/project-team/flyem/hemibrain)!

-For the first blog post, I'll oddly tell you all the ways you can access the dataset *without* DVID, and end the post with why you might eventually want to use it.
+For the first blog post, I'll oddly tell you all the ways you can access the dataset *without* DVID, and end the post with how you can setup your own DVID installation.
 The full Hemibrain DVID dataset is composed of the grayscale image volume (34431 x 39743 x 41407 voxels kept in the cloud) with approximately another two terabytes of local data generated as part of the reconstruction process.